chenglou/react-chosen/README.md

 bower install react-chosen
 ```

-Or simply drop the script somewhere on your page (after React and Chosen of course)
+Or simply drop the script somewhere on your page (after React and Chosen of course):

 ```html
 <script src="path/to/react-chosen.js"></script>